-In the first half of the year the Banking Division worked on a consultation paper to address further the issues in the banking sector which the Northern Rock episode had raised.
+In the first half of the year the Banking Division worked on a consultation paper to set out the issues which the Northern Rock episode had raised, and which needed to be addressed further in order to assess the banking sector in Guernsey.
 Several pre-consultation meetings were held in Guernsey in May with representatives of the Guernsey banking sector to gauge their initial response to the issues.
 The paper, entitled "Consultation on Parental Upstreaming and the Introduction of Depositor Protection and Ombudsman Schemes", was issued in August 2008.
 The consultation paper included proposals for an 85% limit on upstreaming of total assets to parent banks by Guernsey subsidiary banks, with more restrictive limits for particular cases.
 The background and proposals for funding of a deposit protection scheme were also set out, with an explanation of the likely funding mechanics of a scheme and a worked example from which the estimated cost could be gauged.
-The paper also covered the transparency of subsidiaries in placing funds with their parent, the ongoing strength of parent banks, contingency planning in the event that there was a liquidity crisis and a consideration of the benefits of the participation of independent non-executive directors in the corporate governance of Guernsey subsidiary banks.
-Finally, the paper outlined a possible way forward for an ombudsman scheme for the Bailiwick, albeit it was concluded that further consultation was needed with other parts of the finance sector, not just the banking segment.
+The paper also covered the transparency of subsidiaries in placing funds with their parent, the ongoing strength of parent banks, contingency planning in the event that there was a liquidity crisis and a consideration of the benefits of the participation of independent non executive directors in the corporate governance of Guernsey subsidiary banks.
+Finally, the paper outlined a possible way forward for an ombudsman scheme for the Bailiwick, albeit it was concluded that further consultation was needed with other parts of the finance sector not just the banking segment.